Skip to content

 • diffedit — Touch up the content changes in a revision with a diff editor

-• duplicate — Create a new change with the same content as an existing one
+• duplicate — Create new changes with the same content as existing ones

 • edit — Sets the specified revision as the working-copy revision

-• git — Commands for working with the underlying Git repo
+• git — Commands for working with Git remotes and the underlying Git repo

 • init — Create a new repo in the given directory